pravinva/aemo-unity-catalog-metadata-automation.sql/RAG_INTEGRATION.md

 ## Overview

-**Yes, you're correct!** Vector search results are just chunks of text.
+!** Vector search results are just chunks of text.
 To make them useful in a chat application, you need to combine them with an LLM using the **RAG (Retrieval Augmented Generation)** pattern.

 ## The RAG Pattern